After a student's assessment has been graded, Literably will automatically select a level for the student's "Next Assessment" using the below table.

 Summer Slide.
 After summer break, we move each student's "floor" down 2 levels to account for summer slide.
 This new "floor" includes the student's Next Assessment Level and their instructional level.

 Very Low Fluency.
-If a student reads at or below 7 wcpm, we will level the student down 1 level, regardless of accuracy and comprehension.
+If a student reads at or below 7 wcpm, we will not level the student up, regardless of accuracy and comprehension.
 Additionally, we permit our customers to require that students achieve minimum fluency standards for us to recommend a reading level increase.
 If your school or district is set up this way, you can view these minimum standards in this chart.

 Expected Growth.
 If 90 days have passed since the student's most recent assessment, Literably will bump the student's Next Assessment level up one so that their next reading is more likely to be at their instructional level.
 Note: if the 90 days include summer break, the teacher manually changes the student's level, or the most recent leveling recommendation was +2, then this change will not apply.